sitegear/Sitegear/README.md

 Sitegear
 ========

-Sitegear is a website development and management application written using PHP 5.3 and based on Symfony Components, Doctrine and other goodness.
+Sitegear is a website framework and integrated content management system.

+For more information, see the website: http://sitegear.org/

+Available under free (MIT) and commercial licenses.
+See the LICENSE for details.